markstringer-dti/markstringer-dti.github.io/dti.md

 How?
 Somebody will tell you that the live environment is only in the budget from the week before the project is about to finish?

 How?
-Nearly everybody (I've been lucky to work with some exceptions) who is responsible for product management will duck their responsibility for prioritising what the software should do.
+Nearly everybody (I've been lucky to work with some exceptions) who is responsible for product management will duck their responsibility for deciding what are the most important things that the software should do.
 They will utter the magic tragic words "we need it all, so I don't think it's important what order it gets done in."

 But why?
 Why don't people want working software?